timebertt/thesis-controller-sharding/content/10-introduction.md

     - selectable on watch connection
     - users can remove labels -> should be deterministic / cached
   - status field
+    - only possible on custom resources you control
     - needs field selector to be selectable
     - not supported using CRDs
 - sharding controller